Commercial Flood Insurance

 When floodwater causes damage to the building or assets of a business, commercial flood insurance will compensate for the cost of those damages.
 Depending on the policy, the amount of coverage can be up to one-half million dollars.
 Per law, a business must purchase its flood insurance policy at least 30 days prior to filing an insurance claim.
 Especially following severe flooding, the damages caused by floodwater can be quite evident, such as demolished walls or collapsed ceilings in a commercial building.
 But even minor flooding events can manifest extensive and costly damages to the electrical, HVAC, or plumbing systems in a building.

 In fact, the potential financial costs of floodwater damage are so severe that some businesses, including those that have certain types of mortgages or property in high-risk flood areas, are legally required to have commercial flood insurance.
-Options for flood insurance are available from the National Flood Insurance Program (NFIP), which is part of the Federal Emergency Management Administration (FEMA), but the actual flood insurance policy must be obtained from an approved flood insurance specialist, including King Insurance Partners.
+Options for flood insurance are available from the National Flood Insurance Program (NFIP), which is part of the Federal Emergency Management Administration (FEMA), but the actual flood insurance policy must be obtained from an approved flood insurance specialist, including King Risk Partners.

 Flood Insurance VS. Property Insurance